XR-Studios/xr-studios.github.io/docs/software/modify.md

 To download the repository, mouse over the green `Code` button, select `HTTPS`, and copy the text in the textbox (or click `Open with GitHub Desktop` if using the desktop app)

+## GitHub Desktop
+1. To download the repository, mouse over the green `Code` button on the GitHub page, and click `Open with GitHub Desktop`
+2. When GitHub Desktop opens, on the top tool bar, select `Repository > Pull` to make sure your local files are up-to-date with the GitHub
+3. Navigate to the download location and alter/add pages as desired, following the other sections of this guide
+4. When you are finished working, fill in the bottom half of the left column, ensuring every file in the left column above is checked.
+Summarize your changes in the title and give details in the description section.
+5. Click "Commit to main" in the bottom of the left column
+6. Select `Repository > Push` to submit your modified/new files to the GitHub
+7. Start with step 2 whenever editing the site in the future.
+Not pulling before starting your work will cause problems!

+## Command Line
+1. To download the repository, mouse over the green `Code` button on the GitHub page, select `HTTPS`, and copy the text in the text box.
-1. Open Command Prompt (or Windows Terminal if using Windows 11) and navigate to wherever you'd like the repository to be placed (use the `cd [folder]` command to move and the `dir` command to see folders)
+2. Open Command Prompt (or Windows Terminal if using Windows 11) and navigate to wherever you'd like the repository to be placed (use the `cd [folder]` command to move and the `dir` command to see folders)
-2. Enter the command `git clone [paste the text you copied from GitHub]` to download the repository
+3. Enter the command `git clone [paste the text you copied from GitHub]` to download the repository
-3. Navigate inside the repo's folder from your command prompt with the `cd` command
+4. Navigate inside the repo's folder from your command prompt with the `cd` command
-4. Enter `git pull` to make sure your local files are up-to-date with the GitHub
+5. Enter `git pull` to make sure your local files are up-to-date with the GitHub
-5. Alter/add pages as desired, following the other sections of this guide
+6. Alter/add pages as desired, following the other sections of this guide
-6. When you are finished working, enter `git add .`
+7. When you are finished working, enter `git add .`
-7. Enter `git commit -m "Summary of Changes"` (incl. quotes)
+8. Enter `git commit -m "Summary of Changes"` (incl. quotes)
-8. Enter `git push`
+9. Enter `git push`
-9. Start with step 3 whenever editing the site again in the future.
+10. Start with step 3 whenever editing the site again in the future.
 Forgetting step 4 will cause problems!

 !> Note that if you are using the desktop app, steps 1 and 2 are already covered by clicking **Open with GitHub Desktop** on the GitHub page

 ## Altering a Page
 To add or modify the content on an existing page, simply find that page's markdown file in the /docs/ folders.
 If you are only altering existing pages, you should not need to worry about folder structure or the _sidebar.md files.

-Modify the page(s) as desired then return to step 5 in the above section.
+Modify the page(s) as desired then return to step 5 if using the command-line, or step 4 if using GitHub Desktop.

 ## Adding a new Page
 To add a page, simply create a Markdown (.md) file for it in the /docs/ folder structure, ensuring it exactly mirrors the structure of the website (i.e. if you want the page to go under the "Content" section with the Unreal and Notch documentation, create `newPage.md` in `/docs/content/`).